top of page

 Q: How do I volunteer?

-A: To volunteer on a regular weekly schedule please submit our Volunteer Application.
-If you are an organization looking to schedule short-term volunteering please email our volunteer coordinator at firstname.lastname@example.org.
+A: To volunteer on a regular weekly schedule please complete our Volunteer Application.
+If you are an organization looking to schedule a one-time volunteer event, please email our volunteer coordinator at email@example.com.

 Q: Do you have a foster program?
 Where are your animals located?